 The Board of Governors shall establish By-Laws which shall specify the conditions of implementation of this Constitution.
-Such By-Laws as well as subsequent changes or amendments shall be submitted for approval to the General Assembly.
+Such By-Laws as well as subsequent changes or amendments shall be submitted for approval to an Ordinary General Assembly.

-The By-Laws may be effective on a temporary basis until submission to the General Assembly.
+The By-Laws may be effective on a temporary basis until submission to an Ordinary General Assembly.
 They shall become final following their ratification.